AlikShal/DAA_Assignment1/README.md

 * Master Theorem, Case 2 → **Θ(n log n)**
 * Strip check adds a constant factor; recursion depth remains around **log₂(n)**.

----

 ## 3. Performance Visualization

 Graphs included in the project illustrate how execution time and recursion depth vary with input size, providing a clear view of each algorithm’s practical performance characteristics.

----

-Do you want me to also **reformat it into proper Markdown** with headings, code blocks, and bullet points for GitHub display?